 Where the website for your small business or start up ranks can be very important as it can drive traffic/sales to your business “organically”, without needing to spend cash on marketing.
 That advantage of getting site visitors from google or a search engine can be critical to a minority or women owned business.

 For instance, perhaps you want to have your online store that sells cosmetics to women (including those of color) rank higher on Google’s results page.
 Or maybe you want your website targeted towards Black or Latino shoppers, or the LGBTQ community.
 A higher ranking will generate more page views for your site/small business, which will then translate into more sales, as well as more opportunities for sponsorships, paid product reviews, or partnerships.
 Free organic website visitors and sales can be a difference for Black owned companies, Asian, Veteran, or women businesses.
 That is where SEO can help.

 How minorities or women owned business can get a free Search Engine Optimization review of their website

 Rather than pay an SEO company hundreds or thousands of dollars over time to get their advice (which has no guarantees of even working or having a return on your investment), there are some ways to get a free review of your website.
+We also have free and simple SEO tips for more traffic listed on our site.
 While these resources can help any small business owner, there are a free resources that focus on minority companies, Black or Latino businesses, veterans, and women.
 They are listed below.